Skip to content

 2. In the navigation pane, choose Inbound endpoints.

-3. On the navigation bar, choose the AWS Region for the VPC where you want to create the inbound endpoint.
+3. In the navigation bar, choose the AWS Region where the Amazon VPC is located.

-5. Complete the General settings for inbound endpoint.
-Choose a Security group for this endpoint that allows inbound UDP and TCP traffic from the remote network on destination port 53.
+5. In General settings for inbound endpoint, choose the Amazon VPC in the Region where the private hosted zone is located.
+Choose a security group that allows inbound UDP and TCP traffic from the remote network on destination port 53.

-7. For the Subnet of each IP address, choose subnets that have the following values:
+7. For each IP address, choose a subnet that meets the following requirements:

 8. (Optional) Complete the Tags section.